 It seems Maud mostly dealt with adultery cases, but there were also rumours of her spying on suffragettes in London.
-She sounds like a fascinating character, and I’ve ordered a copy of The Adventures of Maud West, Lady Detective: Secrets and Lies in the Golden Age of Crime by Susannah Stapleton to find out more about her.
+Maud is a fascinating character and The Adventures of Maud West, Lady Detective: Secrets and Lies in the Golden Age of Crime by Susannah Stapleton is a great read.

-In the police force, Lilian Wyles was recognised as the first female detective in the Metropolitan Police Service.
+In the police force, Lilian Wyles (1885 - 1975), pictured above, was recognised as the first female detective in the Metropolitan Police Service.
 She started her police career in February 1919 as one of three sergeants in the Metropolitan Women Police Patrols covering Central London and the East End, but at that time did not have the power of arrest.

 Thanks in most part to Lilian, patrol women within the Metropolitan Police were finally given the power of arrest in 1923.
 Lilian was promoted to chief inspector in 1932.